Plain English Web Glossary

 Download

 The process of copying a file from the Internet onto your computer.
 For example, you can download a Word file.
-When you disconnect from the Internet you can still access the downloaded Word file as it is now copied to your computer.
+Even if you disconnect from the Internet you can still access the downloaded Word file as it is now copied to your computer.

 Email